bronsonavila/automate-boring-stuff-python-notes/README.md

   disposition   # 'loud'
   ```

-  - **NOTE:** Multiple assignments work not only with lists, but also comma-delineated values outside of a list:
+  - **NOTE:** Multiple assignments work not only with lists, but also comma-delimited values outside of a list:

     ```python
     size, color, disposition = 'slim', 'gray', 'quiet'